Roll20/help.roll20.net/_posts/2013-02-16-NEW-dice-rolling-reference.md

 Modfiers that can change the behavior or outcome of grouped rolls.
 Grouped Rolls can have multiple modifiers applied to a group roll to allow for complex dice expressions.

 ### Keep / Drop <code>khN</code>/<code>klN</code>/<code>dhN</code>/<code>dlN</code>
-The same concept as when used on Dice Rolls but with different behavior for a group.
-For a Grouped Roll with a single sub-roll expression the keep/drop is applied across all rolls in the expresion.
-For a Grouped Roll with more than one sub-roll expression the keep/drop is applied to the result of each sub-roll expression and entire sub-rolls are kept or dropped.
+To apply a keep or drop modifier across multiple types of dice wrap the roll in a group.
+With a single Sub-Roll in the group the keep/drop operation is applied across all rolls.
+To choose the best or worse roll expression multiple sub-groups can be used.
+In this case the keep/drop operation is applied to the final result of each subgroup.

 * Single Sub-Roll Keep Example
  * <code>{4d6+3d8}k4</code> - Roll 4 d6's and 3 d8's, out of those 7 dice the highest 4 are kept and summed up.